captn-hook/SimpleSearch/readme.md

 # Get Started

-firstly, you need to edit the volume option in the .env file to point to the directory where you want to store the data.
-Models and knowledge bases can be more than 10 gb so make sure you have enough space.
+set VOLUME_PATH option in the .env file ! point to the directory where you want to store large files.
+Models and knowledge bases can be more than 10 gb.

-furthermore, on wsl2 you will need to set the memory in %UserProfile%\\.wslconfig like
+if you are on windows, in wsl2 you will need to set the memory in %UserProfile%\\.wslconfig like

     [wsl2]
     memory=16GB